 Published on July 18th, 2014 | by soccersweep0

-Let’s see the lad in action.
-Manchester United fans: keep or let go?
+Let’s see him in action.
+Manchester City fans: feasible acquisition?